 Price risk is the risk that the total value of investments will fluctuate as a result of changes in market prices, whether caused by factors specific to an individual investment, its issuer or all factors affecting all instruments traded in the market.
-The Scheme can have investments in equity instruments and derivative financial instruments, which exposes it to price risk.
+The Scheme has investments in equity instruments which exposes it to price risk.
 The investment manager manages the Scheme's market risk on a daily basis in accordance with the Scheme's investment objectives and policies, as detailed in the Product Disclosure Statement.